franciscosuca/onlineCv/project-plan.md

-# V0.1
+# V1.0

-## Features
+### Features

-- ✅ About Me
+- ✅ About Me page
 - ✅ Contact Footer
-- ✅ Volunteering page
-- ✅ Create format for data (dates, position, location, description)
+- ✅ Define format for data (dates, position, location, description)

-## In Progress

-- 🚧 Projects page
-- 🚧 Work Experience page

-## Backlog

-- Skills page
+- ✅ Experience pages (Component for pages about my experiences as sofware engineer)
+- ✅ Remove files and folders related to blog
-- App hosting & deployment pipeline
+- 🚧 App hosting & deployment pipeline

-    - Store the notes in Blob Storage
+# V1.1.0

+### Features

-- Adapt Blog page
+- TBD

+# Backlog

+- Skills page (related to the skills used for the work done)
 - Translation Options (DE, ES)

-## Bugs
+### Bugs

 - [webpack.cache.PackFileCacheStrategy] Caching failed for pack: Error: Unable to snapshot resolve dependencies